ghsanti/learn_python/README.md

 train(config)
 ```

-For more complex hardware configurations, it should suffice to:

-1. Activate the `.venv`
-2. Use `accelerate config` configurate the device.
-3. Train using `accelerate launch path/to/train.py`

-And install whichever torch is needed [following the matrix versions.](https://pytorch.org/get-started/locally/)
+This package installs **torch+cpu** by default.
+For other hardware please install [torch from the matrix versions.](https://pytorch.org/get-started/locally/)

 ## Configuration